-ICT allows for the fast and effective communication and information exchange between business, institutions, and the general public via the use of technologies such as computers, hand-held electronics and the Internet, to fulfill information processing and communication functions.
+ICT allows for the fast and effective communication and information exchange between businesses, institutions, and the general public via the use of technologies such as computers, hand-held electronics, and the Internet to fulfill information processing and communication functions.

-The country boasts modern telecommunications systems including up-to-date digital technology and fibre optic systems such as direct international dialing and satellite telecommunications.
+The country boasts modern telecommunications systems, including up-to-date digital technology and fiber optics systems such as direct international dialing and satellite telecommunications.